-In principle, an electronic declaration must be submitted via the social security portal.
+If a company wants to invoke temporary unemployment because of force majeure, an electronic declaration must be submitted via the social security portal.
 This is an online tool in which it is specified what needs to be completed.

-At the same time, an e-mail must be sent to the NEO office explaining why you believe this is a case of force majeure.
+At the same time, an e-mail then must be sent to the NEO office explaining why you believe this is a case of force majeure.
 There are no standard forms/documents which can be used for this purpose.
 The aim is to explain to the NEO why you believe there is force majeure.